 The theatre environment should have a dry-wipe white board, which is pre-printed and displays all the significant items used.
 The board must be a permanent fixture within the theatre and be visible and accessible to every team member.

-A second count should occur before the closure of a cavity or a cavity within a cavity (Rationale 4
+A second count must occur before the closure of a cavity or a cavity within a cavity (Rationale 4).

 If during the surgery the scrub practitioner needs to be replaced, a full surgical count must be undertaken and documented within the patient's care record and the theatre register.